 - While syrup stands, beat the remaining tablespoon of sugar with cream cheese and vanilla.
 Spread the cream cheese mixture across bottom of the pie shell

 - Pick out about 15-20 (depending on size) nice strawberries that are close in size.
-Set them aside.
+Set them aside or arrange them on a plate to get an idea of how you want to arrange them on the pie.
 Slice the remaining strawberries cross-wise to make flat slices.
 Layer strawberry slices over cream cheese, covering it completely.

 - Trim stems off the reserved strawberries and arrange them artfully, pointy side up, over the layer of flat strawberries.